ncbui/anaconda-game/.vanillajs/progress.md

     https://www.redblobgames.com/pathfinding/early-exit/

 Changes to scoring:
-- Penalty to the snake that crashed
-- ??
-Track user's highest score with browser?
+- Track user's highest score with browser

+## Reboot 2024

+- Converted to React Native, ios app.
+App runs, but delay with controls.
+It could be related to how the engine is rendered in App component.
+Looking into: changing default gesture delay; useRef vs useState for game; forcing immediate loop update / re-render with gesture.